kcl-tscm/introduction_to_bash/introduction_pbs_young.md

 \`qsub\`

-→

 #### 2\.
 Queued

 \`qstat\` shows 'Q'

-→

 #### 3\.
 Running

 \`qstat\` shows 'R'

-→

 #### 4\.
 Finished

 Job completes or is deleted with \`qdel\`

-Click a step above to see its description.

 \`qsub\`: Submitting Your Job
 -----------------------------